 In 1882, Russell finally secured a job as a night herder with several cattle outfits operating in the Judith Basin.
 This was the perfect job for the young artist because it gave him the opportunity during the day to observe, sketch, and document the activities and excitement of the cow camps.
 He worked as a cowboy and wrangler for 11 years before retiring in 1893 to become a full-time artist.

-Russell greatly admired the Northern Plains Indians, closely observing their ways during summer of 1888, when he lived near the camps of the Blackfeet, Piegan, and Blood Indians in Alberta, Canada.
+Russell greatly admired the Northern Plains Indians, closely observing their ways during summer of 1888, when he lived near the camps of the Blackfoot, Piegan, and Blood Indians in Alberta, Canada.
 This experience affected him for the rest of his life, and it is reflected in the many detailed works he created of Plains Indian life.

 In 1896, Russell married Nancy Cooper, and she quickly assumed the role of business manager and promoter of her husband’s career.
 In 1900, the couple built a modest frame house in Great Falls and, three years a later, a log studio that Russell filled with his collection of Indian clothing, utilitarian objects, weapons, cowboy gear, “horse jewelry,” and other Western props useful in depicting scenes of the Old West.
 Russell completed the majority of his significant works in the studio.
 By the early 1900s, Charlie Russell had become an internationally known artist, yet he opted to spend his entire life after the age of 16 in Montana.
 In 1916, Charlie and Nancy adopted their son, Jack.
 Russell died of a heart attack in his Great Falls home on October 24, 1926.

 Russell created approximately 4,000 works of art during his lifetime.
 His love of Montana and the life he observed and participated in there, shaped his art and his personal philosophy for 46 years.
 His art is first and foremost that of a storyteller, and it was informed by his remarkable ability to capture in paint, bronze, ink, and wax the personalities and events of his time and place.
-He was the first Western artist to live the majority of his life in the West.
+He was one of the first Western artists to live the majority of his life in the West.
 For this reason, Charlie knew his subject matter intimately, setting the standard for many Western artists to follow.